joshiemoore/snakeware/README.md

 >>> SnakeWM().run()
 ```

+We are working on an app menu, but in the meantime you can load existing apps with these hotkeys:

+* `ALT+H` - very basic "Hello World" app
+* `ALT+P` - Pong game

 ## Building
 If you want to generate your own snakeware image, clone this repository and run `./build_all.sh` in the `snakeware/`
 directory.
 This will take a long time, because Linux, Python, and Busybox are all built from source.
 Take a look